Helpful Resources Military Social Workers

 Military social workers and students who are interested in working with this population can keep up to date with military social work resources, organizations and military social work books and articles so they’re aware of the latest research in military social work and can better serve their clients.

-For social workers who want to learn more in school or advance their military social work career, they can keep connected and current on the latest issues and trends through military social worker organizations and resources.
+Social workers who want to learn more in school or advance their military social work careers can stay connected and current on the latest issues and trends through military social work organizations and resources.

 Role of Social Worker on the Military